 Our Financial Freedom ministry offers practical biblical resources to help you live wisely and give generously.
-Visit Financial Freedom’s page to find out more about classes, coaching and other opportunities to learn what the Bible says about money and how, with God’s help, to take control of your finances so they don’t control you.
+Visit Financial Freedom’s page to explore classes, coaching, online tools, and other opportunities to learn what the Bible says about money and how, with God’s help, to plan for the future and take control of your finances so they don’t control you.

 Accountability & Annual Report